mathias-grau/Sliced-Wasserstein-GAN/README.md

 # Sliced-Wasserstein-GAN
-An implementation of the sliced wasserstein distance for generative training
+An implementation of the sliced wasserstein distance for generative training with SGD optimizer.

 <p align="center">
   <img src="figures/WGAN_Celeba_ADAM.png" width="600" />